Richardbrown85/creative-wave-design/README.md

 * Available for Google Fonts (fast CDN, easy integration)
 * Highly readable at all sizes

-Montserrat Bold grabs attention for headlines and banners.
+Over the Rainbow grabs attention for headings and taglines.
-Source Sans Pro is very legible on long paragraphs and small interface elements.
+Montserrat is very legible on long paragraphs and small interface elements.

 ## Color Scheme : "Vibrant Ocean"

 A high-contrast palette inspired by waves and creativity

-* Primary Colour - Electric blue - #007BFF
-* Secondary Colour - Aqua green - #00D2B5
-* Dark Background - Charcoal Black - #1B1B1B
-* Light Background - Snow White - #FFFFFF
-* Highlight - Sunset Coral - #FF6B6B
+* Primary-color: #058095; Blue lagoon
+* Secondary-color: #D8F0F0; Swans down
+* Highlight-color: #26BFCC; Scooter
+* Light-highlight-color: #8BD3D9; Morning glory

 ## Where to use